insight-platform/Savant/README.md

 very difficult because the developer must understand how the Gstreamer processes the data, making the learning curve steep and almost unreachable for ML engineers focused on model training.

 Savant is a very high-level framework over the DeepStream, which hides all the Gstreamer internals from the developer and provides practical tools for implementing real-life streaming AI applications.
-So, you implement your inference pipeline as a set of declarative (YAML) blocks with several user-defined functions in Python (and C/C++ if you would like to utilize most of the CUDA runtime).
+So, you implement your inference pipeline as a set of declarative (YAML) blocks with several user-defined functions in Python (and C/C++ if you want to get the most of the CUDA runtime).

 ## Features